BaoPham92/Cat-Clicker/readme.md

 ## Todo's

 - The code in update and howMany methods currently is a core piece for the automatic data stream.
 There is a slight problem I will need to look at.
 The `next()` function call is what limits the ability for code and future images.
 Will probably have too find a way to stream that based on number of images as well.
+###### Update:
+Just took a look with the temporary duplicate of the HTML elements, and yes the `next()` needs to be adjusted / streamlined.